andrew/ultimate-awesome/README.md

 - [awesome-plaintext](https://github.com/avidseeker/awesome-plaintext) - Plain text tools, resources, and integrations.
 - [awesome-360video-search](https://github.com/briandicky/awesome-360video-search) - A curated list of awesome 360-degree video resources.
 - [awesome-ccamel](https://github.com/ccamel/awesome-ccamel) - 🔖 A collection of awesome things for me, myself and I.
-- [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
-With repository stars⭐ and forks🍴.
 - [fucking-awesome-react-native](https://github.com/correia-jpv/fucking-awesome-react-native) - Awesome React Native components, news, tools, and learning material!
 With repository stars⭐ and forks🍴.
 - [fucking-magictools](https://github.com/correia-jpv/fucking-magictools) - 🎮 📝 A list of Game Development resources to make magic happen.
 With repository stars⭐ and forks🍴.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.